-The high degree of fire separation between flats and the common parts is achieved by making each flat a fire-resisting enclosure.
+The high degree of fire separation between maisonette and the common parts is achieved by making each maisonette a fire-resisting enclosure.
 This is known as compartmentation.
 A compartment is simply a part of a building bounded by walls and floors that will resist the passage of fire for a specified period of time.
 The fire resistance of this construction is such that, normally, a fire will burn itself out before spreading to other parts of the building.

-- 1) The walls and floors are designed to provide as a minimum 1-hour vertical fire resistance and 1-hour horizontal fire resistance around flats and stairwells.
-Flat entrance doors are 30-minute nominal fire resistant with cold smoke seals, including those in 1-hour rated walls. - 2) The premise has sufficient compartmentation to limit the travel and effect of smoke and flame in event of a fire between dwellings.
-Whilst the existing fire stopping is fit for purpose, there is a cyclical programme (annually) to ensure fire stopping has not been compromised by third parties and where applicable enhance the fire stopping. - 3) The building has sufficient passive controls that provide effective compartmentation to support a Stay Put -Unless policy.
-Therefore, residents are advised to remain in their flat unless the fire directly affects them or if they are advised to evacuate by the emergency services. - 4) Generally, the means of escape is protected with the use of Nominal (Flat entrance) and notional doors (store cupbaord) rated timber and composite fire doors.
-These doors should be upgraded to fully certified FD30s when any future upgrades of the building take place, as should the residents storage cupboard doors and electric meter cupbard doors. - 5) There are no communal doors other than the final exit doors which are fitted with automatic closing devices.
-These are checked on a regular basis by Caretaking Teams as part of their checks.
-Defective closing devices are replaced either by the Caretaking Team(s) or the in-house repairs team(s).
+- The walls and floors are designed to provide as a minimum 1-hour vertical fire resistance and 1-hour horizontal fire resistance around maisonettes and stairwells.
+All doors are 30-minute fire resistant with cold smoke seals, including those in 1-hour rated walls. - 2) The premise has sufficient compartmentation to limit the travel and effect of smoke and flame in event of a fire between dwellings.
+Whilst the existing fire stopping is fit for purpose, there is a cyclical programme (annually) to ensure fire stopping has not been compromised by third parties and where applicable enhance the fire stopping. - 3) Any remedial works arising from the fire stopping / compartmentation check(s) will be actioned immediately by the Fire Safety Rapid Response Team. - 4) Communal doors within the building are fitted with automatic closing devices that are checked on a regular basis by Caretaking Teams as part of their checks.
+Defective closing devices are replaced either by the Caretaking Team(s) or the in-house repairs team(s). - 5) All service cupboards are lockable.
+Keys are held centrally unless containing resident's meters.